 Stairs or elevator to the top: If you have decided to visit the rooftop, do you want to take the stairs or the elevator?
 This selection is made on the ticket booking page.

 Fastpass ticket or regular ticket: Regular ticket holders first visit the Cathedral and then go up the rooftop terrace by stairs or lift.
-FastPass holders can avoid the queue by first visiting the rooftop and then descending into the Cathedral by stairs or elevator.
+FastPass holders can avoid the queue by visiting the rooftop and then descending into the Cathedral by stairs or elevator.

-Guided or self-guided: There is much to see, do and learn at the Milan Cathedral, so we highly recommend a guided tour.
+Guided or self-guided: There is much to see, do, and learn at the Milan Cathedral, so we highly recommend a guided tour.
 But if you are on a budget holiday, various self-guided tickets are also available.

 Last-minute rooftop visit: Tourists who hadn’t heard about the rooftop and bought tickets without rooftop access can now buy access ONLY for the rooftop.